 - Long-term veterinary care.

-The $30 adoption fee for barn cats/working cats helps us cover some of their medical costs.
-Since many of these cats thrive in the company of other cats, we offer a $10 discount off the total when adopting more than one barn cat/working cat at a time.
+The $50 adoption fee for working cats helps us cover some of their medical costs.
+Since many of these cats thrive in each other's company, we offer an adoption fee of $75 when you adopt two barn/working cats together.